bendosh4/Demon/README.md

 - `decryption`: Decrypts data using the previously generated key.
 - `exit`: Exits the application.
 - `read`: Reads and displays the content of a specified file.

+## Upcoming
+Hash decryption - decrypt hash for more then 10 types! binary to hexdecimal - caculator for binary to hexdecimal upgrading file encryption - file encryption system will take a step up!

 ## Contributing